 In my free time I love to go on nature adventures with Josh an Lucas, read novels, and spend time with friends over tea.
 I am nourished by gardening, engaging in my meditation or yoga practice, and making art, including collaging, coloring, beading and knitting.
-One of my favorite activities in San Diego is whale watching.
-My husband and I enjoy camping, going to art museums, having small adventures, and spending time with our cats.
+One of my favorite activities is whale watching.
+Joshua and I also enjoy camping, going to art museums, having small adventures, and spending time giggling and exploring with Lucas!

 Tending my garden

 Our family at my Installation as the Minister

 of Saltwater UU Church